sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/index.md

 If you want to migrate from the single-container server (`sourcegraph/server`) to the Docker Compose deployment, refer to this [migration guide](./migrate.md).

+If you want to backup and/or restore your Docker Compose deployment, refer to this [backup and restore guide](./backup.md)

 ## Requirements

 - [Sourcegraph Enterprise license](configure.md#add-license-key). _You can run through these instructions without one, but you must obtain a license for instances of more than 10 users._